 Academic Practicum Policy

 Recipients of support through the Arthur Alfonso Schomburg Graduate Fellowship who are not appointed to a teaching, research, or graduate assistantship are required to complete an academic, research, or service practicum during the period in which they receive funding.
-Master's level fellowship recipients must complete one semester of practicum, while doctoral level fellows are required to complete two semesters.

 The academic department that nominated the Schomburg fellow will implement this policy.
 All activities that fellows plan to pursue must be pre-approved by their academic department and if applicable, the outside agency that will benefit from the project.
 Practicum activities may include, but are not limited to, teaching courses at the pre-collegiate level; academic tutoring; career or personal counseling; theoretical or applied research; and technical assistance either on campus or in the Western New York community.
 When consistent with the individual fellow's academic and career objectives, teaching at the undergraduate or graduate levels (while appropriately enrolled in a "supervised teaching" or "independent study" course) is permitted with the approval of the academic department and unit as a means of fulfilling the practicum requirement.
 In certain instances where, for example, a fellow may already be required to teach, or perform research or service as a part of his/her degree program, this experience may fulfill the fellowship practicum requirement.